kevin200010/real-estate-agent/README.md

 This example focuses on illustrating how components fit together.
 Production applications should implement robust error handling, streaming audio for low latency, and secure storage of user data.

-## Demo portals

-Two simple HTML portals demonstrate how customers and admins can interact with the backend:

-- `frontend/customer.html` allows a customer to log in, browse properties, and book appointments.
-- `frontend/admin.html` lets an admin manage availability and view all booked appointments.